RosboneMako/MiniDistortion/README.md

 * Rework of MND file saving and loading.
 Not backwards compatible.
 * Rework of all modulation code.
 Sample Interpolation added.
 * Distortion pedals reworked.
 Are now OD and Distortion.
+* Control focus indicators added.
+* Color rework, all ON items are Green.
 * Rebranded as Mini D, all Mako references removed.

 NOTE:<br/>